torchbox/django-pattern-library/docs/reference/api.md

 ### `override_tag`

 This function tells the pattern library which Django tags to override, and optionally supports providing a default value.
-See [../guides/overriding-template-tags.md] for more information.
+See [Overriding template tags](../guides/overriding-template-tags.md) for more information.

 ```python
 from pattern_library.monkey_utils import override_tag